hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## RQ3: Bug Fixes (Section 3.3)

 In the third research question, we study the duration and the fixes of the bugs.
 Hence, we produce Figure 13a, Figure 13b, and Figure 14.
-We also print in the standard output the mean, median, standard deviation, max, and min of the following metrics:
+We also report the mean, median, standard deviation, max, and min of the following metrics:
 * number of files affected by a fix
 * lines of code affected by a fix